Álvaro de Vasconcelos

 Álvaro de Vasconcelos was the Director of the European Union Institute for Security Studies between May 2007 and May 2012.

 Career

-Prior to this, he headed the Institute of Strategic and International Studies (IEEI) in Lisbon, of which he is a co-founder, from 1981 to 2007 where he launched several networks including the Euro-Latin American Forum and EuroMeSCo.
+Prior to this, he headed the Institute of Strategic and International Studies (IEEI) in Lisbon, of which he is a co-founder, from 1980 to 2007 where he launched several networks including the Euro-Latin American Forum and EuroMeSCo.

+Most of his work, as well as papers, photographs and other forms of archive regarding the IEEI's body of work and events (such as the Euro-Latin American Conference or the Lisbon Conferences) is freely available for public consultation at CD-IEEIor at IMDN.
+This Documentation Centre contains most of the documents mentioned below as well as other 3000 documents in Portuguese, English, French and Spanish, on the following topics: